What is polyurethane (PUR/PIR)?

 In industrial applications, it is crucial to choose insulation materials that are both efficient and durable.
 PUR and PIR pipe insulation offer a good balance between thermal efficiency and mechanical strength, making them ideal for withstanding the demands of industrial environments.
 Both materials contribute to maintaining a stable climate, reducing energy consumption and minimizing operating costs in industrial facilities, making them an effective choice for long-term solutions.

-PUR does not absorb moisture, which ensures that the material remains dry and stable.
-This property prevents damage due to water absorption and maintains its strength.
-PUR is ideal for use in humid environments as it does not lose its insulating properties.
+PUR does not absorb moisture, preventing damage from water absorption and maintaining strength.
+It is perfect for use in humid environments as it does not lose its insulating properties.
+The material is also temperature stable and works effectively at both high and low temperatures, ensuring long-lasting performance even in extreme conditions.

-PUR is chemically resistant and resists attack from many chemicals and solvents.
-The material retains its properties even in challenging environments.
-It is ideal for use in industries where chemicals may be present.
-PUR ensures durability and long life when exposed to chemical substances.
+In addition, PUR is chemically resistant and resists attack from many chemicals and solvents.
+It retains its properties even in challenging environments, making it ideal for use in industries where chemicals may be present.
+PUR ensures durability and longevity when exposed to chemical agents.

 Recycling of polyurethane